luuun1216/Summarize_transcription/README.md

 ---

-## 📌 Notes
+## 📌 Notes/Future works
 - Currently only `.speech__content p` blocks are parsed.
-- Can be extended to support speaker roles or multilingual detection.
+- Can be extended to support speaker roles or multilingual detection in the future.

 ---